JonEG/typo3-certifications/notes/01-typo3-concepts/chash.md

 - [ ] I know the purpose and functionality of cHash in TYPO3.
 - [ ] I know how cHash helps manage cache entries based on URL parameters and variations.
-- [ ] I know how to implement and troubleshoot cHash to ensure accurate and efficient content
+- [ ] I know how to implement and troubleshoot cHash to ensure accurate and efficient content caching.

 ---